YuliyaValova/DataEngineer_SparkPractice/airflow/readme.md

 # Problems:
 - Since I run the application through BashOperator and not through the SparkSubmitOperator (why - in not_work folder), confidential information is broadcast in the logs.
 There is a similar problem in the read_cred task, since in the logs you can see configs from the file in the value, returned by the function.
-- Now to check connection and check existing of source table I use Airflow connection, but I want to create it from file in dag in future